WeTransfer/wetransfer_ruby_sdk/README.md

 ## Code of Conduct

-Everyone interacting in the WetransferRubySdk project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/WeTransfer/wetransfer_ruby_sdk/blob/master/.github/CODE_OF_CONDUCT.md).
+Everyone interacting in the WeTransfer Ruby SDK project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/WeTransfer/wetransfer_ruby_sdk/blob/master/.github/CODE_OF_CONDUCT.md).